PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Text Element wrapping - FINALLY got it right?
 No more "Fudge factor" added
 * PopupScrolled - Windows are now resizable
 * Option to "launch built-in debugger" from the test harness
-* Rememeber that the Debugger is still in this code!
+* Remember that the Debugger is still in this code!
 It may or may not be operational as it's one version back from the latest release of the `imwatchingyou` debugger code.
 This code needs to be integrated back in

 ## 3.39 PySimpleGUI & 1.39 PySimpleGUI27 13-June-2019